cryptoishere/rust-app/README.md

 If you want the full user Account object, you can call Account::get(user.id, &db_pool).await?, or write your own method.

-You can restrict access to only authenticated users on a URL basis by using jelly::guards::Auth; example usage can be found in src/dashboard/mod.rs.
+You can restrict access to only authenticated users on a URL basis by using app::guards::Auth; example usage can be found in src/dashboard/mod.rs.

 Rendering a Template
 You can call request.render(http_code, template_path, model), where: